codaptai/codapt-template-tsr/.codapt/docs/global.md

 At runtime, there will be an auto-generated `routeTree.gen.ts`.
 You can assume that this will be generated correctly; feel free to import from it.

 Our app runs in a managed runtime environment, which automatically runs scripts like `.codapt/scripts/run`.
 These scripts most likely do not need to be modified.

+Any logic that should be run every time the app starts, such as seeding database data, can be added to `src/server/scripts/setup.ts`.